 All students may have motor vehicles at their disposal while in attendance at the College.

 The College does not, under any circumstances, assume any liability for students as riders or operators of motor vehicles.
 Neither does the College assume any responsibility for any damage to motor vehicles parked or stored on the campus.

 All students operating motor vehicles must have a valid driver’s license and must have proper insurance coverage on the motor vehicles they operate.

 Students are not permitted to transport other students on College business in any student-owned vehicle prior to completing the appropriate paperwork in the Motor pool office.

 If a student fails to follow regulations in effect at the College, violates state or local motor vehicle laws, or operates a motor vehicle in an unsafe manner, the privilege to keep and operate a vehicle on campus may be revoked.

 Each student intending to park a motor vehicle on campus must register the motor vehicle within 72 hours of bringing the vehicle to campus.
 Register with the office of Campus Community & Safety within Student Life.
-A registration sticker is issued and must be displayed per instructions.
 Information on vehicle parking and storage procedures is issued when the motor vehicle is registered.